SAP-archive/ytt-lint/README.md

 The schemas will then be stored locally.
 You might need to run this from time to time, if you update a controller or install a new one to your cluster.

+## Excluding files

+ytt-lint supports a git-like ignore file.
+To make use of it create a folder called ".ytt-lint" in your projects-root and put a file called "ignore" in there.

 ## Troubleshooting

 ### VSCode or VSCodium does not show any linter errors